sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-application-platform/microsoft-flow/return-data-to-powerapps-a-flow/step-one.md

 *PowerApps trigger*

 Next, add whatever actions you want to run when your flow is called.
-Inside these actions you can use the **Ask in PowerApps** option to collect additional parameters from the PowerApp.
+Inside these actions, you can use the **Ask in PowerApps** option to collect additional parameters from the PowerApp.